Thalyalm/curso-javascript/modulos/modulo-a/readme.md

 :ballot_box_with_check: 3.a – Dando os primeiros passos

-- [ ] 4.a – Criando o seu primeiro script
+:ballot_box_with_check: 4.a – Criando o seu primeiro script

 ---